giampa-code/housing_price_kaggle/README.md

 A correlation heat map was made for the 15 most relevant/correlated features.
 ![MRF_heatmap](https://github.com/giampa14/housing_price_kaggle/blob/master/feature_engineering/MRF_heatmap.png/?raw=true)

-With this MRF, it can be seen that the most significant variables are related to quality, space and neighborhood.
+With these MRF, it can be seen that the most significant variables are related to quality, space and neighborhood.

 ### 1.7 Polynomical features